 In the past few years, there has been a dramatic rise in the manufacturing and distribution of medical marijuana products made from actual hemp.
 Hemp is a fibrous strain of cannabis used for making rope and fabric as well as food products.
 Hemp is a poor source of cannabinoids and problematic for its phyto-remedial properties of sucking up contaminants from the soil which then make their way into the finished product.
 A recent report exposed tainted hemp products as well as corporate fraud and corruption by one of the biggest names in the medical marijuana industry.

-How to Buy Cannabis Oil from Constance Pure Botanical Extracts
+How to Buy Cannabis Extracts from Constance Therapeutics

 Our experienced, professionally trained staff provides safe access to private consultation and medical cannabis treatment to qualified patients in the state of California.
 To visit our collective and use our medical cannabis oil you must have a current and verifiable recommendation from a registered California physician.
 Learn more about our services and how to buy our medical cannabis oil.